-More People See Climate Change In Record Floods And Extreme Weather.
-Will That Mean More Action?
+'We All Owe Al Gore An Apology': More People See Climate Change In Record Flooding

 "I think climate change is affecting the world right now and we should probably start doing something," says Lucero Silva, watching the cresting river in Russellville, Arkansas.

 "Somebody at my office told me, 'We all owe Al Gore an apology,'" says Breigh Hardman, standing on a bridge over the Arkansas River in nearby Fort Smith.
+Gore's 2006 documentary An Inconvenient Truth spurred both activism around global warming and opposition to it.

 "It just tells us we got to come to a conclusion — not to get crazy — about global warming," says Matt Breiner, watching the river further upstream near downtown Tulsa, Oklahoma.